-- 1. To see how a route can be floated in its own modal window, click the gear button in the Route 1 window and choose Float. - 2.
+- 1. To see how a route can be floated in its own modal window, click the gear button in the Route 1 window and choose Float.
+Then click and hold in the title bar of the window and drag it to a new location. - 2.
 In the Route 1 window, click the gear button again and choose Options. - 3.
 In the Route Options dialog, check Hub Routing. - 4.
 Click Save.
 The new route will run automatically.
 It now has one hub and four stops.